coronalabs/plugins-template-library-docs/saveTable.markdown

 ## Overview

-This function does saves a Lua table to a JSON file
+This function saves a Lua table to a JSON file

 ## Syntax